 And if you use FieldShield in the Voracity platform equipped with the premium VGrid (Voracity gateway) option for Hadoop, you can run many of the same data masking jobs interchangeably in MapReduce2, Spark, Spark Stream, Storm or Tez.

-FieldShield includes automated, peer-reviewed statistical analysis and graphical scoring of re-identification risk to support compliance with FERPA and the HIPAA Expert Determination Method security rule.
+FieldShield includes automated, peer-reviewed statistical analysis and graphical scoring of re-identification risk to support compliance with FERPA, the HIPAA Expert Determination Method security rule, and Recital 26 of the GDPR.

 The PII discovery processes in FieldShield can be used not only to classify data, but also to create a record of where it was found, and to extract search results into formats you can use to deliver that data to requesters in compliance with GDPR data portability provisions.
 Data erasure and cleansing through included capabilities also support the Rights to be Forgotten and to Rectification.